abur3460/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-   - an event is whenever javascript interacts with html
+   - an event is whenever javascript interacts with html, or the user/browser manipulates something

 3. What is an event listener?